Broadcast Television / Film Video-Audio Quality Control FAQ

 Q: What kind of turnaround time can I expect when sending you a project for QC?

-A: Our motto is we are available on short notice 24/7, a full Quality Control inspection and report will be delivered to you usually within 1-2 days.
+A: Our motto is we are available on short notice 24/7.
+A full Quality Control inspection and report will be delivered to you usually within 1-2 days.

 Q: I have completed the editing of my movie and now need to deliver it as a file, what is the best file type to use?